betrusted-io/xous-docs/memory.md

 | 0x00100000 | Kernel arguments, allocation tables
 | 0x00800000 | Kernel binary image
 | 0x00c00000 | Kernel data section
+| 0xdffffffc | Stack pointer

+Note that the stack pointer is not necessarily fixed, and may be changed in a later revision.

 ## Memory Whitelist